n., plural: systems

 Apart from climate, another important factor is the materials with which the soil is formed as they will determine the abundance, and therefore, the availability, of minerals and nutrients.
 The abundance or shortage of one element of an ecosystem affects the other elements.
 For example, the availability of nutrients in an aquatic ecosystem affects the production of algae.
 Thus, it consequently affects the abundance of animals that use algae for nutrition.

 - Respiratory system – responsible for one of the vital functions in any living organism, breathing, and gas exchange.
-The respiratory system consists of the two lungs which are the main respiratory organs, the pharynx, the larynx, bronchi, and the diaphragm.
+The respiratory system consists of the two lungs which are the main respiratory organs, the pharynx, the larynx, the bronchi, and the diaphragm.

 - Digestive system – intakes, digests, absorbs food and nutrients.
 It breaks down the complex food material into simpler molecules by which the body can benefit from in its different metabolic actions as well as obtaining energy.
 Moreover, it is responsible for the excretion of wastes.
 The digestive system is made up of salivary glands (secrete saliva for digestion), esophagus, stomach (stores and digests food), liver, gallbladder (secretes bile responsible for the digestion and breaking down of fats), pancreas (secretes the pancreatic juice), intestines (where most food materials are digested), rectum and anus (responsible for excretion of wastes).

 - Cardiovascular system – delivers blood containing water, nutrients, and oxygen to all body organs and tissues.
 Also, it is responsible for collecting wastes from peripheral cells and transporting them to specialized excretory organs.
 It also contributes to maintaining body temperature and pH.
 The circulatory system is vital to all other body systems.
-It is made up of the heart that pumps the blood throughout the whole body, blood, and blood vessels.
+It is made up of the heart that pumps blood throughout the whole body, blood, and blood vessels.

 - Urinary system – responsible for urine excretion and balancing electrolytes and fluids in the body.
 It consists of the two kidneys, ureters, the bladder, and the urethra.

 - Skeletal system – responsible for the protection and structural support of the body as well as the production of different blood cells from the bone marrow.
-The skeletal system includes bones, ligaments, tendons, and cartilages.
+The skeletal system includes bones, ligaments, tendons, and cartilage.

 - Endocrine system – one of the most essential systems of the body as it controls the homeostasis, growth, and metabolism functions of the body through communicating with different parts of the body via the action of different hormones, such as thyroxin, corticoids, sex hormones, and other hormones secreted from endocrine glands including the adrenal gland, thyroid gland, and parathyroid glands.